MARRIAGE AND CHILDREN - SOCIAL ISSUES

 TRAINING TO BECOME MOTHERS AND FATHERS

-Most parents do not realize how demanding an infant is.
-This is just how it is with a newborn and is normal.
-Rejecting your baby’s demands must be done at times, but it is not wise, in general.
+Rejecting your baby’s demands can be done at times, but it is not wise, in general.
 Babies are very delicate and very attuned to their needs.
-Some, today, are so unhealthy that they may demand even more attention, but often they need it for some reason.
+Some, today, are also so unhealthy that they may demand even more attention, and this should not be denied.

-Many more topics were traditionally taught to mother-to-be in “primitive” cultures.
-The real primitives in this area are us, who ignore this type of education for mother and fathers-to be.
+Many more topics were traditionally taught to parents-to-be in “primitive” cultures.
+The real “primitives” in this area are us, who ignore this type of education for parents-to be.